 Sometimes you can suspect a gas leak and still not be sure how big it is, or where the source of the leak is, and these at-home tests are limited in their overall efficiency.
 For example, the soap bubble test sometimes won’t work on large leaks (it’ll be blown away completely), nor can it really help you if the leak is “around the corner” or on an area of the pipe you can’t see.

-Your plumber should have the proper equipment to both test and repair your line.
+Your plumber should have the proper equipment for both gas leak testing and gas line repairs.
 It is important to have these leaks repaired immediately, since they can increase your gas bill (at the very least) or put you at risk for harmful exposure.

 Please do not attempt to fix gas leaks on your own.
 Even the most seasoned DIYers can miss important steps in detection and repair that could lead to serious personal safety and property damage issues.
-If you are in the Northeast Ohio area, contact Superior Drain if you suspect a gas leak.
+If you are in the Northeast Ohio area, request an appointment if you suspect a gas leak.
 Our experts are on call 24/7 to help keep you, your family and your property safe.

 Did you find this tip helpful?
 Read more Pro Tips from the Superior Drain experts today!